ClusterLabs/OCF-spec/ra/1.0/resource-agent-api.md

 - Easy to parse from a variety of languages.

 This is why the API uses simple XML to describe the RA meta data.
-The DTD for this API can be found at [this location](http://www.opencf.org/standards/ra-api-1.dtd).
+The RNG for this API can be found at [this location](https://raw.githubusercontent.com/ClusterLabs/OCF-spec/master/ra/1.0/ra-api.rng)

 ### Semantics